kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Between two specs (two policy resources) in conflict, the _challenger_ spec beats the _established_ one.
 The conflicting specs MUST be treated as atomic units (indivisible), therefore the effective policy's spec proper MUST be set to equal to the winning spec in its entirety (rather than parts ot it.)
 In short: `𝑓(established, challenger) → challenger`.

-For example, if two specs are attached at different levels of the hierarchy (e.g. `Gateway` and `HTTPRoute`), by application of the [Conflict resolution rules](#conflict-resolution-rules), the spec attached higher (less specific level, e.g. `Gateway`) will be considered the _established_ spec, whereas the spec attached lower (more specific level, e.g. `HTTPRoute`) will be considered the _challenger_ spec.
-By applying the **Atomic defaults** merge strategy, the spec attached lower (`HTTPRoute`) becomes the effective policy, and the spec attached higher (`Gateway`) MUST NOT be enforced in the scope of the lower level that is targeted by the winning spec.
+For example, if two policies are attached at different levels of the hierarchy, e.g. `Gateway` and `HTTPRoute`, by application of the [Conflict resolution rules](#conflict-resolution-rules), the policy attached to the `Gateway` (higher, less specific level) will be considered the _established_ spec, whereas the policy attached to the `HTTPRoute` (lower, more specific level) will be considered the _challenger_ spec.
+By applying the **Atomic defaults** merge strategy, the effective policy is set to equal to the spec proper of the policy attached to the `HTTPRoute`, and the policy attached to the `Gateway` MUST NOT be enforced in the scope of the `HTTPRoute` augmented by the effective policy (although occasionally it might in the scope of other effective targets, i.e., other HTTPRoutes).

-Policy kinds that do not specify any merge strategy and support targeting multiple effective kinds, by default MUST implement the **Atomic Defaults** merge strategy.
+Policy kinds that do not specify any merge strategy and support targeting multiple effective kinds MUST by default implement the **Atomic Defaults** merge strategy.

 ##### Merge strategy: Atomic overrides

 Between two specs (two policy resources) in conflict, the _established_ spec beats the _challenger_ one.
 The conflicting specs MUST be treated as atomic units (indivisible), therefore the effective policy's spec proper MUST be set to equal to the winning spec in its entirety (rather than parts ot it.)
 In short: `𝑓(established, challenger) → established`.

-For example, if two specs are attached at different levels of the hierarchy (e.g. `Gateway` and `HTTPRoute`), by application of the [Conflict resolution rules](#conflict-resolution-rules), the spec attached higher (less specific level, e.g. `Gateway`) will be considered the _established_ spec, whereas the spec attached lower (more specific level, e.g. `HTTPRoute`) will be considered the _challenger_ spec.
-By applying the **Atomic overrides** merge strategy, the spec attached higher (`Gateway`) becomes the effective policy, and the spec attached lower (`HTTPRoute`) MUST NOT be enforced in the scope of the higher level that is targeted by the winning spec.
+For example, if two policies are attached at different levels of the hierarchy, e.g. `Gateway` and `HTTPRoute`, by application of the [Conflict resolution rules](#conflict-resolution-rules), the policy attached to the `Gateway` (higher, less specific level) will be considered the _established_ spec, whereas the policy attached to the `HTTPRoute` (lower, more specific level) will be considered the _challenger_ spec.
+By applying the **Atomic overrides** merge strategy, the effective policy is set to equal to the spec proper of the policy attached to the `Gateway`, and the policy attached to the `HTTPRoute` MUST NOT be enforced in the scope of the `Gateway` augmented by the effective policy (although occasionally it might in the scope of other effective targets, i.e., other Gateways).

-Policy kinds that do not specify any merge strategy and support targeting multiple effective kinds, by default MUST implement the **Atomic Defaults** merge strategy.

 ##### Merge strategy: Patch defaults

 Between two specs (two policy resources) in conflict, the _challenger_ spec is applied onto the _established_ one in a [JSON Merge Patch (RFC 7386)](https://datatracker.ietf.org/doc/html/rfc7386) operation.
-Therefore, the effective policy's spec proper MUST be set to a combination of both specs where the _challenger_ spec beats the _established_ one only for conflicting fields, at the scalar level, with non-conflicting fields from both specs occasionally remaining.
+Therefore, the effective policy's spec proper MUST be set to a combination of both specs where the _challenger_ spec beats the _established_ one only for all conflicting fields, at the scalar level, with non-conflicting fields from both specs occasionally remaining.
 In short: `𝑓(established, challenger) → rfc7386(target = established, patch = challenger)`.

-For example, if two specs are attached at different levels of the hierarchy (e.g. `Gateway` and `HTTPRoute`), by application of the [Conflict resolution rules](#conflict-resolution-rules), the spec attached higher (less specific level, e.g. `Gateway`) will be considered the _established_ spec, whereas the spec attached lower (more specific level, e.g. `HTTPRoute`) will be considered the _challenger_ spec.
-By applying the **Patch defaults** merge strategy, the effective policy's spec proper MUST consist of the spec attached higher (`Gateway`) patched using the spec attached lower (`HTTPRoute`), with conflicting fields at the scalar level set to their values as specified in the spec attached lower (`HTTPRoute`).
+For example, if two policies are attached at different levels of the hierarchy, e.g. `Gateway` and `HTTPRoute`, by application of the [Conflict resolution rules](#conflict-resolution-rules), the policy attached to the `Gateway` (higher, less specific level) will be considered the _established_ spec, whereas the policy attached to the `HTTPRoute` (lower, more specific level) will be considered the _challenger_ spec.
+By applying the **Patch defaults** merge strategy, the effective policy is set to equal to the spec of the policy attached to the `Gateway` JSON-merge-patched using the spec of the policy attached to the `HTTPRoute`, i.e., with any conflicting fields at the scalar level set to their values as specified in the policy attached to the `HTTPRoute`.

 ##### Merge strategy: Patch overrides

 Between two specs (two policy resources) in conflict, the _established_ spec is applied onto the _challenger_ one in a [JSON Merge Patch (RFC 7386)](https://datatracker.ietf.org/doc/html/rfc7386) operation.
-Therefore, the effective policy's spec proper MUST be set to a combination of both specs where the _established_ spec beats the _challenger_ one only for conflicting fields, at the scalar level, with non-conflicting fields from both specs occasionally remaining.
+Therefore, the effective policy's spec proper MUST be set to a combination of both specs where the _established_ spec beats the _challenger_ one only for all conflicting fields, at the scalar level, with non-conflicting fields from both specs occasionally remaining.
 In short: `𝑓(established, challenger) → rfc7386(target = challenger, patch = established)`.

-For example, if two specs are attached at different levels of the hierarchy (e.g. `Gateway` and `HTTPRoute`), by application of the [Conflict resolution rules](#conflict-resolution-rules), the spec attached higher (less specific level, e.g. `Gateway`) will be considered the _established_ spec, whereas the spec attached lower (more specific level, e.g. `HTTPRoute`) will be considered the _challenger_ spec.
-By applying the **Patch overrides** merge strategy, the effective policy's spec proper MUST consist of the spec attached lower (`HTTPRoute`) patched using the spec attached higher (`Gateway`), with conflicting fields at the scalar level set to their values as specified in the spec attached higher (`Gateway`).
+For example, if two policies are attached at different levels of the hierarchy, e.g. `Gateway` and `HTTPRoute`, by application of the [Conflict resolution rules](#conflict-resolution-rules), the policy attached to the `Gateway` (higher, less specific level) will be considered the _established_ spec, whereas the policy attached to the `HTTPRoute` (lower, more specific level) will be considered the _challenger_ spec.
+By applying the **Patch overrides** merge strategy, the effective policy is set to equal to the spec of the policy attached to the `HTTPRoute` JSON-merge-patched using the spec of the policy attached to the `Gateway`, i.e., with any conflicting fields at the scalar level set to their values as specified in the policy attached to the `Gateway`.

 ##### Custom merge strategies

 Implementations MAY specify _custom_ merge strategies.
-These are implementation-specific strategies where the specs of two policies in conflict are resolved into one, following a custom merge algorithm specified by the policy kind.
+These are implementation-specific strategies where the specs of two policies in conflict are resolved into one following a custom merge algorithm specified by the policy kind.

-##### Specifying a merge strategy at individual policy CRs
+##### Selecting a merge strategy at runtime

+Implementations that support multiple merge strategies associated with a particular Policy kind MUST define how a particular merge strategy can be selected at runtime.
+I.e., how users can specify their preferred merge strategy to use to resolve the conflicts between Policy CRs of that kind.
+One of the following approaches SHOULD be adopted for this:
+- The Policy CRD allows specifying, at any individual Policy CR, one and only one of the merge strategies associated with the Policy CRD, and that specified merged strategy MUST be used to resolve conflicts involving this Policy CR according to the [Conflict resolution rules](#conflict-resolution-rules) specified in this GEP.
+- The controller implementing the policy has its own predefined way to determine among multiple implemented merge strategies which merge strategy to apply to resolve the conflicts between the Policy CRs according to the [Conflict resolution rules](#conflict-resolution-rules) specified in this GEP.
+This approach MAY include configurations of the controller implementing the Policy kind or any other way other than specifying the merge strategy at individual Policy CRs.

-Policy kinds that support multiple merge strategies allowing the users to specify a merge strategy at individual policy CRs MUST define a clear structure for the users to do so.
+Policy CRDs that let users specify at any individual Policy CR one of multiple implemented merge strategies MUST define a clear structure for the users to do so.

-Policy CRs MUST NOT be allowed to declare more than one merge strategy at a time, but only one of the supported strategies.
+User MUST NOT be allowed to specify at any individual Policy CR more than one merge strategy at a time.

-If no merge strategy is specified by a given policy CR, the **Atomic Defaults** merge strategy SHOULD be assumed (provided it's one of the supported merge strategies implemented by the policy kind.)

-Two known patterns adopted by policy CRDs that support specifying one of multiple merge strategies in the policy CRs are:
+Two known patterns adopted by Policy implementations that support specifying one of multiple merge strategies in the Policy CRs are:
-- the definition of `defaults` and/or `overrides` fields (usually with identically typed) in the `spec` stanza of the policy
+- The definition of a `strategy` field in the `spec` stanza of the Policy, or equivalentely a `mergeType` field.
-- the definition of a `strategy` field in the `spec` stanza of the policy
+- The definition of `defaults` and/or `overrides` fields in the `spec` stanza of the policy wrapping the "spec proper" fields.

+Policy CRDs that define a `defaults` field to specify the merge strategy at individual Policy CRs, in the lack further discrimination of a more specific strategy, SHOULD assume the **Atomic Defaults** merge strategy whenever this field is used to determine the merge strategy.

+Policy CRDs that define an `overrides` field to specify the merge strategy at individual Policy CRs, in the lack further discrimination of a more specific strategy, SHOULD assume the **Atomic Overrides** merge strategy whenever this field is used to determine the merge strategy.

+For Policy kinds that implement multiple merge strategies, whenever the merge strategy is not specified, the first of the following merge strategies associated with the Policy kind, in order, SHOULD be assumed:
+- Atomic Defaults
+- Patch Defaults
+- Atomic Overrides
+- Patch Overrides
+- Custom

 ##### Reflecting the applied merge strategy in the status stanza of the policy

-Policy implementations SHOULD reflect in the `status` stanza of the policies how the applied merge strategies are altering the effectiveness of the policy spec, if possible considering all the different scopes targeted by the policy－i.e., if policies are being enforced or overridden, partially or completely.
+Policy implementations SHOULD reflect in the `status` stanza of the policies how the applied merge strategies are altering the effectiveness of the policy spec declared in that particular policy object.
+Merge strategies referred in the status message MUST use the same name of strategy as defined in this GEP.

+Whenever possible, each scope targeted by a policy SHOULD be explained in the `status` stanza regarding how they are being affected by the policy due to applying the merge strategies.

+Examples of policy status conditions include if a policy has been successfuly programmed to be enforced or if has been overridden, partially or completely, given all the different scopes targeted by the policy and variations to the spec after occasionally merging with other policies.

-See the [Policy status](#policy-status) section for details.
+See the [Policy status](#policy-status) section for more details.

 #### Abstract process for calculating Effective policies